How Pilates can help you to achieve and maintain good posture

 - Shoulders down and back, you should feel like your shoulders are pulling away from each other and the bottom of your shoulder blades are drawn together.
 If you could see your shoulder blades then they’d have a nice ‘V’ shape.

 - Stomach drawn in, imagine your belly button being drawn towards your spine.

 - Pelvis is in neutral, if your hips were a bucket of water, would that water be level?

 - Weight balanced between your toes and your heels.

 Good posture can be hard to hold, especially when you’ve fallen into bad habits.
-If you want to improve your posture, Pilates is perfect for this.
+If you want to improve your posture, our Southampton Pilates Class is perfect for this.